Theresa Russell

 BirthdayMärz 20, 1957

 BiographyTheresa Lynn Russell (née Paup; born March 20, 1957) is an American actress whose career spans over four decades.
 Her filmography includes over 50 feature films, ranging from mainstream to independent and experimental films.
+She is known for her frequent portrayals of brooding, troubled, and disturbed characters, as well as for her multiple collaborations with her husband, director Nicolas Roeg.

 In 1978, Russell starred opposite Dustin Hoffman in the critically acclaimed crime drama Straight Time.
 Her next role was a lead in English filmmaker Nicolas Roeg's controversial thriller Bad Timing (1980), which earned critical praise.
-Russell and Roeg began a romance while shooting the film, and it marked one of six projects they would collaborate on following their 1982 marriage.
+Russell and Roeg began a romance while shooting the film, and it marked the first of six projects they would collaborate on following their 1982 marriage.
 She next appeared in Roeg's drama Eureka (1983), followed by the John Byrum-directed The Razor's Edge (1984).
 Russell portrayed Marilyn Monroe in Roeg's experimental alternate history film Insignificance (1985), followed by a lead role as a serial killer in Bob Rafelson's neo-noir film Black Widow (1987), which garnered her significant commercial attention.

 Russell continued to collaborate with Roeg throughout the late 1980s and early 1990s, appearing in a Roeg-directed segment of the anthology film Aria (1987), as well as the features Track 29 (1989) and Cold Heaven (1991).
 Other roles from this time included the crime dramas Physical Evidence (1989) and Impulse (1990).
+In 1991, Russell starred as a prostitute in Ken Russell's satirical drama Whore, followed by Steven Soderbergh's experimental black-and-white feature, Kafka.

-In 1991, Russell starred as a prostitute in Ken Russell's satirical drama Whore, followed by Steven Soderbergh's experimental black-and-white feature, Kafka, co-starring Jeremy Irons.
 After appearing in a number of independent films in the mid-1990s, Russell had a supporting role in the commercially successful neo-noir Wild Things (1998), and the critically acclaimed drama The Believer (2001).
 In 2005, she had a supporting role on the HBO miniseries Empire Falls, followed by a minor part in Sam Raimi's Spider-Man 3 (2007).
+From the late 2000s through the 2010s, she appeared in several independent films and guest-starred on the television series Fringe (2009) and Cold Case (2010), as well as the television biopic Liz & Dick (2012)

 Biography from the Wikipedia article Theresa Russell.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.